Byung-hyun Kim

-Byung-hyun Kim (Korean: 김병현; Hanja: 金炳賢; [kimbjʌŋçʌn] or [kim] [pjʌŋçʌn]; born January 19, 1979) is a South Korean former professional baseball pitcher.
+Byung-hyun Kim (Korean: 김병현; Hanja: 金炳賢; [kimbjʌŋçʌn] or [kim] [pjʌŋçʌn]; born January 19, 1979), also known as BK Kim, is a South Korean former professional baseball pitcher.
 He had his most successful years with the Arizona Diamondbacks and the Boston Red Sox.

-Kim is remembered for his role in the 2001 World Series, in which he gave up consecutive ninth-inning leads in both Game 4 and Game 5, taking the loss in Game 4, though the Diamondbacks rebounded to win the Championship in 7 games over the New York Yankees.
-Kim went on to save 36 games for the Diamondbacks in 2002 and 16 for the Red Sox in 2003, and played in the 2002 All Star Game.
+Kim is best remembered for his role in the 2001 World Series, in which he gave up consecutive ninth-inning leads in both Game 4 and Game 5, taking the loss in Game 4.
+He went on to save 36 games for the Diamondbacks in 2002 and 16 for the Red Sox in 2003, and played in the 2002 All Star Game.
+He is the first Korean player to win a World Series.

 Early career

 Kim is a 1997 graduate of Gwangju Jeil High School.
 Jae Seo and Hee-seop Choi were Kim's teammates in 1996 and they are very close friends.
 Named both the Most Valuable Player and Most Valuable Pitcher for the National High School championships in South Korea, Kim was selected to the 1996 National Junior Team, then named to the National Team in both 1997 and 1998.
 In that year, he pitched against the US Olympic team, striking out 15 batters in 62/3 innings.
 Later, he helped Korea claim the gold medal in the Asian Games held in Bangkok, Thailand.
 Kim attended Sungkyunkwan University's Faculty of Law until 1999.